BristolModernJive/bristolmodernjive.github.io/tile02_socials.md

 permalink: /socials
 ---

-We are currently finalizing our 2020-2021 Social schedule, you're gonna love it!
-Follow us on our social media to stay up-to-date!
+We are currently finalizing our 2020-2021 Social schedule and we can assure you that you're gonna love it!
+At the moment, you can look forward to:

-## Scavenger Hunt
+- Baking Competition
+- Massage workshop from our sponsor PURE Spa & Beauty
+- Games night after lesson

+Follow our social media to find out more details and when these events are taking place!